Foreign relations of India: Europe

 Iceland and India established diplomatic relations in 1972.
 The Embassy of Iceland in London was accredited to India and the Embassy of India in Oslo, Norway, was accredited to Iceland.
 However, it was only after 2003 that the two countries began close diplomatic and economic relationships.
 In 2003, President of Iceland Ólafur Ragnar Grímsson visited India on a diplomatic mission.
 This was the first visit by an Icelandic President to India.
-During the visit, Iceland pledged support to New Delhi's candidature for a permanent seat in the United Nation Security Council thus becoming the first Nordic country to do so.
+During the visit, Iceland pledged support to New Delhi's candidature for a permanent seat in the United Nations Security Council thus becoming the first Nordic country to do so.
 This was followed by an official visit of President of India A. P. J. Abdul Kalam to Iceland in May 2005.
-Following this a new embassy of Iceland was opened in New Delhi on 26 February 2006.
-Soon, an Indian Navy team visited Iceland on friendly mission.
+Following this, a new embassy of Iceland was opened in New Delhi on 26 February 2006.
+Soon, an Indian Navy team visited Iceland on a friendly mission.
 Gunnar Pálsson is the ambassador of Iceland to India.
 The Embassy's area of accreditation, apart from India includes Bangladesh, Indonesia, the Seychelles, Singapore, Sri Lanka, Malaysia, Maldives, Mauritius and Nepal.
 India appointed S. Swaminathan as the first resident ambassador to Iceland in March 2008.